SandySearch/sandy-search/README.md

 Maps and geocoding is pulled from **Google APIs**.
 I plan to do reverse geocoding from Google too.

 Admin user interface is all Node and Angular.
-And hosted in a **Docker** container (stored in the **IBM Cloud Container Registery**) in Kubernetes cluster on the **IBM Cloud Kubernetes Service**.
+And hosted in a **Docker** container (stored in the **IBM Cloud Container Registry**) in Kubernetes cluster on the **IBM Cloud Kubernetes Service**.
 Need to add reports and maps to admin user interface.

 Want to use **IBM Watson** services to post-process all user request data and create heatmaps for the optimal locations for services and food distribution.